 A PhD degree in Behavioral and Social Health Sciences at Brown requires completion of 16 courses for students without a master's degree; up to four (4) of these may be fulfilled by prior graduate coursework.
 Doctoral students must maintain an average of B or higher in the coursework required for the Ph.D., complete written and oral qualifying exams, and a dissertation representing original contribution to the field.

 The most competitive applicants will have an earned master’s degree in public health or in a behavioral or social science field (e.g., psychology, sociology, anthropology, education, communication).
-To be prepared to complete the doctoral degree requirements, applicants should have completed undergraduate or graduate level statistics, calculus, or probability coursework; and demonstrate research experience relevant to public health.
+To be prepared to complete the doctoral degree requirements, applicants should have completed undergraduate or graduate level calculus, and some statistics or probability coursework; and demonstrate research experience relevant to public health.
 A key element in evaluating applications is our assessment of the fit between applicant intellectual and research interests and those of one or more of the faculty.
 Students should identify potential faculty mentors in their application; advance correspondence with potential faculty mentors is highly recommended to establish fit and availability.
 Applicants should include a CV with their online application.

 GRE General: Required

 GRE Subject: Not required